Become a judge at Princeton Research Day!

 - Princeton graduate alumni

-- Staff, faculty, and postdoctoral researchers from Princeton or another post-secondary educational institution
+- Princeton staff, faculty, and postdoctoral researchers or another post-secondary educational institution

 - Members of the community

 Princeton Research Day serves as an opportunity for researchers, scholars and artists to share their work with the community.
 Presentations include research and creative works from the natural sciences, social sciences, engineering, the arts and the humanities.

 As a judge, you play an integral role in this event, and will help to distinguish which presenters effectively communicate their research to a non-specialist audience.